 Once the world’s largest cacao producer, they were known as ‘the chocolate islands.’
 You can walk along the cacao route, visit a cacao plantation, and see how it’s produced from farm to table.
 Explore stunning waterfalls in the lush, tropical forests of the Parque Natural do Príncipe.
 Find historic ruins, spend your afternoons at the fantastic beach, swim in enchanting bays, and visit the nesting sea turtles and snorkel with them.
 This untouched paradise is an absolute must-visit.

 Salkantay Trek, Peru

 We always love taking the road a little less traveled, especially to some of the more popular destinations we sell.
 Of course, Machu Picchu isn’t anything new per se… but if you’re looking to veer away from the so-called ‘classic’ Inca Trail trek, this one’s for you.
-Skip the camping and permits involved with hiking the regular Inca Trail and opt for the seven-day Salkantay Trek to Machu Picchu.
+Skip the camping and permits involved with hiking the Inca Trail to Machu Picchu and opt for the seven-day Salkantay Trek to Aguas Calientes.
 You’ll end your long days of hiking with hot showers, massages, Jacuzzis, and gourmet meals paired with delicious wines.

 The range of landscapes along the trail is remarkable—from high tundra, glacial moraines, and turquoise lakes to shady bamboo forests and steep descents through plentiful orchards, including hiking sections of restored Inca trails, and through villages where locals still maintain age-old traditions.
 The trek is a unique opportunity to immerse yourself in Andean culture and learn about the Inca civilization.